JennMartinez/Project1/README.md

 ## Rough breakdown of tasks
 + Sergio will handle the layout (HTML and CSS)
-+ Jenn will configure the MapQuest API
++ Jenn will configure the Yelp API
-+ Michael will configure the ?
-API
++ Michael will configure the MapQuest API